DavAug/chi/docs/source/getting_started/mechanistic_model.rst

             super().__init__()

         def has_sensitivities(self):
-            # Model does not implement sensitivities, so output of this method
+            # We will not implement sensitivities in this part of the tutorial, so
-            # is always False
+            # the output of this method is always False
             return False

 In the above code block, we define a new class called ``OneCompPKModel`` which will